 Multi-camera array microscopes (MCAM)~\cite{33_harfouche_imaging_2023,34_kreiss_recording_2025}, which employ high-NA finite-conjugate lenses with relatively low magnification (0.1–0.3) to maintain overlap between each sub-FOV, inherently require relatively large CRA.
-This makes them strong candidates for integration with such sensors.
-In addition, CRA matching between the optical system and the sensor may be further improved through the use of a relay lens, which modifies the chief-ray distribution at the sensor plane and offers a practical route to enhanced phase measurement accuracy in microscopic systems employing this type of sensor.
+This renders them strong candidates for integration with such sensors.
+Furthermore, CRA matching between the optical system and the sensor can be further improved via the use of a relay lens, which modifies the chief-ray distribution at the sensor plane and provides a practical pathway to enhanced phase measurement accuracy in microscopic systems employing this type of sensor.

-Another potential approach is to design a quad-pixle PDAF sensor with minimal intentional microlens shift, thereby achieving intrinsic CRA matching to microscope systems with small CRA through sensor architecture.
-In this configuration, the optical axis of each microlens aligns with that of the imaging system, effectively eliminating CRA-induced phase detection bias and simplifying system calibration, thus offering a more robust and inherently compatible platform for QP$^{2}$GI.
+Another potential approach is to design a quad-pixel PDAF sensor with minimal intentional microlens shift, thereby achieving intrinsic CRA matching to microscopic systems with small CRA via the sensor architecture.
+In this configuration, the optical axis of each microlens aligns with that of the imaging system, effectively eliminating CRA-induced phase detection bias, simplifying system calibration, and providing a more robust and inherently compatible platform for QP$^{2}$GI.

 \begin{backmatter} \bmsection{Funding}

 This work was not supported by any funding agency.

 \bmsection{Disclosures}